 This course explores biblical, theological, and practical studies by means of a process of spiritual formation.
 Students will reflect on their key learnings and faith journey over their course of study and articulate a personal ethos for their vocation in the mission of God through interaction with peers and faculty members.
+Entry into this course for non-BTh students is by application to BTh programme lead.

-598.6/715 SPECIAL TOPIC 2: PRACTICAL THEOLOGY
+598.615/715 SPECIAL TOPIC 2: PRACTICAL THEOLOGY